Skip to main content

 Nursing Home Neglect: Civil vs. Criminal

-In the context of nursing home neglect, there are civil and criminal laws that apply based on a level of neglect.
-Minor degrees of neglectful conduct, like accidentally missing a resident's medical appointment, may not alone be enough to be a violation.
+In the context of nursing home neglect, civil and criminal laws apply based on the level of neglect.
+Minor negligent conduct, like accidentally missing a resident's medical appointment, might not amount to a violation.
 However, as the neglect becomes more serious or repetitive, it could result in violations of civil and even criminal laws.
 Those violations could lead to specific remedies for the victim as well as punishments by the state.

 There are several federal and state civil laws and regulations that apply to nursing homes.
 Nursing homes that participate in Medicare and Medicaid are generally subject to the Nursing Home Reform Act, a federal law with accompanying regulations.
 Under this law, nursing homes are required to have, among other things: